Introduction to Bushwalking in Tasmania

 Summiting Mt Rufus (1416m) provides extensive views of the surrounding area, including many other high peaks, although the summit itself is not much to write home about, and the distant mountains were difficult to capture with my camera phone.
 I probably enjoyed the walk as much for the variety of vegetation we passed through, which included myrtle beech, tall eucalypt woodlands, snow gums, alpine heath and grasslands. (more…)

 Climbing kunanyi / Mt Wellington (1271m) is a must do for any traveller to Hobart, as it’s just a 15 minute drive to the foot of the mountain, (also accessible by public transport), and the summit provides great views over the city and Derwent Estuary.
 Despite the 940m of ascent anybody can do it… and that’s because there’s a road all the way to the summit.
 But as with meeting any goal, the rewards are better savoured when you’ve worked for it. (more…)

 I was going to climb Mt Field West on the day I did this walk, but my Tasmanian friend accused me of “peak bagging” and recommended the Tarn Shelf as a picturesque alternative.
 I very much like tarns, and this walk has plenty of them, all situated in attractive alpine surrounds. (more…)

 Elsewhere in Tasmania

 Wineglass Bay in Tasmania is one of Australia’s most photographed beaches, and the best views are from the summit of Mt Amos (454m).
 We did this walk on our first trip to Tasmania in 2008, so I don’t remember it very well.
-Nevertheless, after reviewing my old photos I realise it’s an excellent walk with large rocky sections, great views, and steep enough to be a bit adventurous. (more…)
+Nevertheless, after reviewing my old photos I realised it’s an excellent walk with large rocky sections, great views, and steep enough to be a bit adventurous. (more…)